"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: Statement of problem.

 The important consequence of the presence of rectilinear threads $A_\theta $ in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \cite{Dir} and involving the "discrete" vacuum geometry for the vacuum manifold $R_{\rm YM}$ is the effect \cite{Al.S.} of annihilating two equal magnetic charges ${\bf m}_1= {\bf m}_2={\bf m}(n)\neq 0$ ($n\in{\bf Z}$) colliding at crossing a rectilinear topologically nontrivial thread $A_\theta (n)$.

-This effect takes place actually within a fixed topological domain inside the discrete vacuum manifold $R_{\rm YM}$, possessing the topological number $n$.

-Colliding magnetic charges with different topological numbers are suppressed in the spatial region near the axis $z$ (of the chosen rest reference frame) by large widths of domain walls in this spatial region.

-The said means the possible annihilation of all the topologically nontrivial YM vacuum BPS monopole modes and excitations over this BPS monopole vacuum (suffered the Dirac fundamental quantization \cite{Dir}) during a definite time.
+The said can lead to the annihilation of all the topologically nontrivial YM vacuum BPS monopole modes and excitations over this BPS monopole vacuum (suffered the Dirac fundamental quantization \cite{Dir}) during a definite time (mathematically this can be written as $<{\bf m}>=0$).

-As a consequence of such possible annihilation, Higgs (BPS monopole) modes become free electric fields (at least in the region out of vortices cores, where superfluid potential motions occur inside the vacuum manifold $R_{\rm YM}$): their electric charges $e$ are dual (due to the Dirac quantization \cite{Dirac} of electric and magnetic charges) to zero magnetic charges can only survive upon the above-described annihilation.
+As a consequence of such possible annihilation, Higgs (BPS monopole) modes become free electric fields: their electric charges $e$ are dual (due to the Dirac quantization \cite{Dirac} of electric and magnetic charges) to zero magnetic charges can only survive upon the above described annihilation.

 Such situation when Higgs modes possess arbitrary electric charges $e$, while magnetic charges ${\bf m}\neq 0$ are confined is referred to as the {\it Higgs phase} in modern physical literature (see e.g. \cite{Hooft}).